What is insurance?

 Preliminary underwriting is a process which a financial adviser assists you to find out from which insurers are likely to offer you the best terms and conditions in view of your pre-existing condition.
 It is best to approach a financial adviser that is able to do so with multiple insurers so that you can make your decision in a more efficient manner.

-Preliminary underwriting is an anonymous process.
-None of the insurers know your identity.
-It is also non-obligatory to all parties.
+Preliminary underwriting is a non-obligatory to all parties.
 That is to say that the insurers that response reserve the right to offer a different terms if a formal application is made.
 However, from my experience the terms and conditions are usually the same as that of the preliminary underwriting unless the time span between the preliminary underwriting and the actual application was too long or there has been a change in reinsurer.

 Why is disability Income insurance important?